dominiciseli/Master-Thesis/README.md

 <!-- ABOUT THE PROJECT -->
-# Master Thesis - Assocation rule mining with electronic health records: Exploring comorbidity diagnoses of major depressive disorder
+# Master thesis - Assocation rule mining with electronic health records: Exploring comorbidity diagnoses of major depressive disorder

 ## About The Project